MikiP98/HumilityAFM/README.md

   - BetterEnd
   - Biomes o' Plenty
 - Fix nether wood block variants burning
-- Move duplicated code to Interfaces
+- Move duplicated code to Interfaces (candlesticks)
 - Reworked the whole block generation system
-- Add an optional datapack with alternate, non crafting table colliding, wooden mosaic recipes
+- Add an optional datapack with alternate, non crafting-table colliding, wooden mosaic recipes
-  - This datapack wil exist only from 1.20.1 (included) to 1.21.4 (excluded)
+  - This datapack will exist only from 1.20.1 (included) to 1.21.4 (excluded)
   - From 1.21.4 onwards, the recipes will be included in the mod itself because of `polymorph` mod's absence

 ### High priority: